Toomatoo/haskell-kickoff/monad/3PropertyTesting.md

 If we do not want to test on some specific test cases, we can use `==>` to generate a `Property` which can be used by `quickCheck`.

-Like, we not want to check on empty list for the function.
+Like, we do not want to check on empty list for the function.
 ```haskell
 prop_qsort_nn_min    :: [Int] -> Property
 prop_qsort_nn_min xs =